asmaamohamed1989/Fault-Tolerant-Key-Value-Store/Readme.md

 Project Architecture
 ---

 Similar to [membership protocol](https://github.com/tranlyvu/membership-protocol) project, we are running on three-layer framework that will allow to run multiple copies of peers within one process running a single-threaded simulation engine.
-The three layers are
+The three layers are:
 1. The lower EmulNet (network)
 2. The middle layer including: MP1Node (membership protocol) and the MP2Node (the key-value store)
 3. The application layer.